markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 ## Finding sum and product of items

 Unlike `min` function, `sum` and `product` are always have a result.
-It seems surpising because what can be the sum of the empty array?
+It seems surpising because, for example, what can be the sum of the empty array?

 Let $s_n$ is the sum of numbers $a_1$, $a_2$, ..., $a_n$.